itsvetobaby/ixnay/README.md

 <h3>Theory</h3>

-If this is not clearing things up create an issue.
-We need clarity in the debrief of this project.
+<p>If this is not clearing things up create an issue.
+We need clarity in the debrief of this project.</p>
 ------
 Users can: <br/>
   Make orders: See Orders<br/>